 Informal investigation and resolution

-Our aim is to have that conversation with you within a week of your raising your concerns and to send you the follow up letter or email within two weeks.
+Under our informal investigation procedure, our aim is to have a conversation with you within a week of your raising your concerns and to send you the follow up letter or email within two weeks of that conversation.

-Bindmans LLP does not charge for time spent investigating complaint.
+Bindmans LLP does not charge for time spent investigating complaints.

 What do we mean by a ‘formal complaint investigation’?